 Claimant's mother described all of the remaining work to be done at the home.
 According to her, the bathroom is not functional and only has tile (that is sharp and causes injury) and a toilet.
 There is no sink or running water.
 The stepless shower stall, grab bars and cabinetry have not been installed.
 She believes that the elevator is unsafe because of electrical issues as it periodically does not stop and open in the correct place; it will stop at inopportune times; there is a problem with the backup battery; the phone inside the elevator is not placed properly; indicator lights go on and off; and another set of doors have not been installed.
 She does not want Harlin to return to her home because she has no confidence in his work.
-Also, before he left the job one of his workers walked in on her while she was using the bathroom and while she was in her bedroom and no apologies were given.
-She states that she does not want all of the work performed by Harlin to be removed.
-However, she wants the proper permits, blueprints of the electrical, plumbing and other work he did to determine if it was done correctly; and she wants the bedroom and bathroom to be made accessible for her sons.
+Also, one of his workers walked in on her while she was using the bathroom and while she was in her bedroom and no apologies were given.
 She insists that NBRC should be held responsible for the improper vendor activity of L&A Solutions.
+She wants the proper permits and blueprints of the electrical, plumbing and other work Harlin did to determine if it was done correctly.
+Ultimately, she wants the bedroom and bathroom to be made accessible for her sons.

 - 21. Claimant's father testified at hearing.
 He vehemently denies the accusation that he told Harlin not to obtain the permits.
 This seems credible because it makes no sense that Harlin would be convinced by Claimant's father not to obtain a permit to install an elevator in the home.
-Claimant's father confirmed that he got into verbal altercation with Harlin because Harlin accused them of trying to get more money.
-During that altercation, Harlin said that if he left he would not return.
+Claimant's father confirmed that he got into verbal altercation with Harlin because Harlin accused Claimant's parents of trying to get more money to pay for the upgrades to the renovations.
+During that argument, Harlin said that if he left he would not return.
 Claimant's wife told him to leave.
-They do not want Harlin to return to complete the job because his work has not met industry standards and they no longer trust him or his work. - 22.
+Claimant's father does not want Harlin to return to complete the job because the work has not met industry standard and he no longer trusts Harlin. - 22.
 Claimant's parents have filed a claim against L&A Solutions' surety bond.
 The status of that claim was not established at hearing.